Botanic Gardens Riverwalk project - Alice Street/Edward Street, Brisbane City

 - associated landscaping works.

-As a result of community feedback, a recommended speed will be installed as pavement markings on the new Riverwalk structure to give a guideline for users travelling on the new connection.
-The project has been designed with consideration to environmental and heritage features in the area, including the heritage and cultural values of the Botanic Gardens, and vegetation within the gardens.
+As a result of community feedback, a recommended speed will be installed as pavement markings on the new Riverwalk structure.
+This will provide a guideline for users travelling on the new connection.
+The project has been designed with consideration to environmental and heritage features in the area.
+This includes the heritage and cultural values of the Botanic Gardens, and vegetation within the gardens.

 Upgrades and additions to the surrounding shared pathway network, including the Bunya Walk, will be considered as part of Council’s planning for future funding allocations.